 Questions to Ask When Searching for a Therapist

 • What kind of therapy do I need?
 To best answer this question, ask yourself what is the main issue you are trying to address.
 Is it clinical or non-clinical?
 Individual or couple?
-For example, if you are searching for a PTSD psychologist (Edmonton), ask if any prospective counsellor is trained in related treatments, such as EMDR (Eye Movement Desensitization and Reprocessing).
+For example, if you are searching for a PTSD psychologist (Edmonton), ask if any prospective counsellor is trained in related treatments, such as EMDR (Eye Movement Desensitization and Reconditioning).
 Or if you are hoping to improve a romantic relationship, find out if they have experience working with couples

 • What is my budget?
 If you get a doctor’s referral, mental health services should be covered by your Medical Services Plan (MSP).
 There are other ways to access affordable therapy, even without a referral.
 For instance, low income individuals may qualify for free, low cost or sliding scale therapy, so be sure to ask any potential providers what their payment policy is.